dinklycritter/gendo_neofetch_ascii/README.md

 # gendo_neofetch_ascii for linux btw idk if this works on other operating systems, i just know it works on linux
-made this for neofetch, i am not a linux expert so please take everything i have to say with a grain of salt. if i suck too much watch this video https://youtu.be/AZipRBJ14A0?si=L8gLXUb0rwCLGaHg . hes a supreme yapaholic, but it works i guess
+made this for neofetch, i am not a linux expert so please take everything i have to say with a grain of salt. if i suck too much watch this video https://youtu.be/AZipRBJ14A0?si=L8gLXUb0rwCLGaHg . he takes a while to get to the point, but it works i guess

 heres the photo of it in action. ignore the text
 ![guy doing the thing](https://github.com/user-attachments/assets/4c0c967d-ccf1-4dd4-bcf1-787040dbe326)